European Federation of Adapted Physical Activity (EUFAPA) By-Laws

 12.2.
 President Elect

 12.2.3.
-The President-elect is responsible for scientific activities and EUFAPA presentation and cooperation with research journals in kinesiology.
+The President-elect is responsible for scientific activities and EUFAPA presentation and cooperation with research journals.

 12.2.4.
-In case of existence of EUFAPA official journal, the president elect is responsible for cooperation with the editor and editorial board of the European Journal of Adapted Physical Activity.
+The president elect is responsible for cooperation with the editor and editorial board of the European Journal of Adapted Physical Activity.

 12.2.5.
 President Elect is responsible for presenting the ideas of members to the board.

 12.3.2.
-Vice-president coordinates cooperation with potential organizational members or representatives of national APA organizations.
+Vice-president coordinates cooperation with potential organisational members or representatives of national APA

-12.3.3.
-Vice-president regularly (minimum 2x year) informs members of board of directors about the development and potential problems in the areas of APA.

 12.3.4.
+Vice-president regularly (minimum 2x year) informs members of board of directors about the development and potential problems in the areas of

-Vice-president prepares recommendations for the area of APA service delivery.
+12.3.5.
+Vice-president prepares recommendations for the area of APA service